 After the op-amp there is a R46 VR3 voltage divider that introduces a min. attenuation of VR3/(VR3+R6) = 5K/15K = 0.3 = -10dB.

-The symmetric clipping is produced by 2 diodes LED1 and LED2 in the feedback loop of the amplifier; LED1 clips the positive semi cycle signal while LED2 trims the negative signal semi cycle.
-Using different diode colors may add a light degree of asymmetry to the clipping, which is considered more tube-like sounding.
+The symmetric clipping is produced by 2 diodes LED1 and LED2 in the feedback loop of the amplifier; LED1 clips the positive semi-cycle signal while LED2 trims the negative signal semi cycle.
+Using different diode colors may add a small degree of asymmetry to the clipping, which is considered more tube-like sounding.

 When the voltage difference (positive or negative) between the op-amp output and the (-) input is bigger than the led diodes forward voltage VF, the diode will turn on.
 As the diode turns on forward biased, the equivalent resistance of the diode goes from an open circuit (very high) to a very low value (few ohms), changing the gain of the inverting op-amp from a high value down to 1 and clipping the signal.

-With VF for led diodes is around 2V and Vin from guitar of 100mV approx. With a gain on 20 or higher the signal will be clipped.
+With VF for led diodes is around 2V and Vin from a guitar of 100mV approx. With a gain of 20 or higher, the signal will be clipped.

 - The big capacitor C6 (10uF) filters the bass harmonics below the audio range (~50 Hz.).

 - The small C8 (220pF) acts softening the corners of the clipped waveform and mellowing out the high end of the distortion.
 The cut-off frequency depends on the overdrive potentiometer VR2.
 With maximum gain fc= 1/(2π x 220pF x 1MΩ) = 723Hz, reducing the gain the cut-off shifts to the high frequencies.

 When the clean channel is selected, the whole Clipping Stage is bypassed.
 The signal is taken from the input stage and feed to the VR1 potentiometer in the typical passive Volume configuration.